Michael Lowry (politician): Independent

+2025 Speaking rights row

+Following the 2024 Irish general election Lowry led a group of independent TDs in negotiations with Fianna Fáil and Fine Gael on government formation leading to the agreement of a programme for government on 15 January 2025.
+Lowry announced that the group were "in this for 5 years…We’re a strong, cohesive, united group".
+Despite his explicit support for the government, the appointment of members of the Independents group as Ministers of State in the government, and the coalition's support for the election of Verona Murphy, a member of the group, as Ceann Comhairle, Lowry and two other members of the group sought to avail of opposition speaking time in the Dáil and to sit on the opposition benches.
+This was strongly opposed by all opposition parties and led to a stand off in the Dáil on its first sitting of 2025 which delayed the election of Micheál Martin as Taoiseach.

+Lowry rejected a subsequent demand by opposition parties that he and the other Independents supporting the government would be excluded from Dáil Leaders' Questions time however, Ceann Comhairle, Verona Murphy later ruled that members of the Regional Independents Group could not form a Technical Group for the purposes of speaking rights saying she was not satisfied that Lowry and other members of the group were "in Opposition" as required by the relevant standing order.
+Lowry accepted the ruling by the Ceann Comhairle but called for "new procedures" to accommodate Independent TDs who are supportive of the government.
+He was critical of the Ceann Comhairle's handling of the issue saying that the time taken to make the decision was "excessive and caused problems for everyone".

 Business interests

 Lowry has directorships listed with the Companies Registration Office.
 He has two roles with Garuda Ltd, a manufacturer of electric domestic appliances; Abbeygreen Consulting, which involves construction work and special trades; and Gdlc Business Consultants Ltd., a business and management consultancy registered in Dublin.
 He also has an unlimited company called Glebeland Farm, which manages his bloodstock and livestock interests.

 Lowry had some success with horse racing as a quarter-partner in the MALM partnership, but has in recent times taken to flat-race breeding.

 Lowry owned a horse named Wedding Morn, though the price he paid for the horse is not known.
 The horse was covered by Coolmore's Danehill Dancer, from the stable of John Magnier.
 He would have paid up to €75,000 to have the horse covered.
 Wedding Morn was delivered of three foals, including one called Probably, and the three were sold for a total of €410,000 by Lowry between 2009 and 2011.
 Lowry sold Wedding Morn in 2012 for €361,849.